iml1111/IMFlask/README.md

 To run the application, you need to set the following environment variables.

-For the dotenv library, you can write an .env file in the same path as config.py, or you can directly enter an environment variable.
+For the dotenv library, you can write an `.env` file in the same path as `config.py`, or you can directly enter an environment variable.

 ```shell
 FLASK_APP=manage:application